skippyV/BlazorIdentityMongoDbMatteoFabbri/README.md

 UPDATE: If sources are pulled and run WITHOUT setting up user secrets in Visual Studio, then the app will fail upon startup.

-UPDATE: The HandleRequirementAsync() of the custom AuthorizationHandler, named SpecialFlagHandler, is called twice.
-The first time the flow appears to work as designed.
-But the 2nd call may be why this authorization model is failing.
-Hoping for some StackOverflow assistance.

 Authentication Plan: Customized AuthorizationHandler that uses a non-Identity database (named AccessControl) to correlate users and their access to the resources represented by the AccessControl records.